benscruton/benscruton/README.md

 I also believe that technology can be used to make the world a better, safer, more equitable place.
 I am particularly interested in finding a way to use programming to help make a difference in people's everyday lives.

+You can read more about my background at my website, [https://benscruton.github.io].

 ---

 ### Projects I have worked on include: